david-curran-90/seeker-injector-webhook/README.md

 ## Usage

 To enable the webhook the Namespace requires a label and the pod an annotation `seeker.drfoster.co/inject: enabled`.
-View the below code block for a full example of a deployment using Seeker.
+Seeker supports multiple languages but each must run in a different way, we are supported NodeJS and DotNetCore currently as these are the main languages our apps are written in.
+Other languages can be supported in the future.
+View the below code block for a full example of a NodeJS deployment using Seeker.

 ```
 apiVersion: v1